Tennisatw/blog/source/_posts/2025/01-30_llm-life-leader.md

 In terms of experience, no one has read more books than a large language model (LLM).
 In terms of knowledge, no one is more knowledgeable than an LLM.
 In terms of cognition, the more you use it, the more you'll realize that an LLM's cognition is significantly higher than that of the average person.

 You don't have to worry about it looking down on you, you don't have to worry about bothering it with too many questions, you don't have to fret over what gifts to give it, and you don't have to worry about it hiding anything from you.
-ChatGPT Pro only costs $20 a month, which is basically like one dinner each month.
-Deepseek is even cheaper, almost like it's free.
+ChatGPT Plus only costs $20 a month, which is basically like one dinner each month.

 Moreover, just like Doraemon is always with Nobita, an LLM is always by your side.